~Traditions, Etiquette And Practices ~

 Crooked Canes have generally been comfortable with a rough calculation of fuel cost for the trip divided by the number of people in the vehicle, driver included, rounded to a slightly higher number that does not generally require making change and gives recognition to gas not being the only expense in owning and sharing a vehicle.
 The driver and passengers can easily work this out among themselves.
 Below are some roughly workable 'Rule of Thumb" examples (the total cost shown gets divided equally among people in the car):

-subject in which many assumptions and personal considerations are
+is a complex subject in which many assumptions and personal

-inherent and since money is involved, one that can be contentious.
-Some
+considerations are inherent and since money is involved, one that can be

-factors, but surely not all, one may wish to consider regarding fair
+contentious.
+Some factors, but surely not all, one may wish to consider